 The USAID Global Health Supply Chain Program-Procurement and Supply Management (GHSC-PSM) project operates worldwide to strengthen supply chain systems to improve the availability of quality medicines and medical supplies.
 The project includes a dedicated workstream that targets commodities to address health threats to mothers, newborns, and children and for Zika-related prevention.

-Working with national governments, NGOs, and other partners, GHSC-PSM contributes to the global effort to prevent child and maternal deaths and seeks to:
+Working with national governments, NGOs, and other partners, GHSC-PSM contributes to the Sustainable Development Goal 3 (SDG3) and USAID's commitment to Prevent Child and Maternal Deaths global effort to prevent child and maternal deaths and seeks to:

 - Reduce child deaths to fewer than 25 per 1,000 live births in every country.

 - Reduce maternal deaths to a global average of fewer than 70 per 100,000 live births by 2030.

 GHSC-PSM strengthens supply chains for maternal, newborn and child health (MNCH) commodities through the following technical assistance and procurement activities in 23 countries:

 - Increasing the supply of quality-assured MNCH commodities